-Health officials lean toward resuming Johnson & Johnson coronavirus vaccine — but with a warning
+U.S. health officials lean toward resuming Johnson & Johnson coronavirus vaccine — but with a warning

 “We’re trying to gather as much information as possible, so we can make informed decisions,” she said, adding that committee members realize “there’s a certain level of anxiety” if a decision is postponed again.
 “We may have been overly cautious in some people’s eyes.”

-This week, the safety group is looking for any prior reports or new ones, “so we can say, what is the risk if you get covid-19, what is the risk if you get vaccines, and which risk is greater and whether it may be different for different age groups,” she said.
-For an older person, the risk of dying from covid may be far greater than the risk of getting a clot, “but that may not be true in a younger person.”
+This week, the safety group is looking for any prior reports or new ones, “so we can say, what is the risk if you get COVID-19, what is the risk if you get vaccines, and which risk is greater and whether it may be different for different age groups,” she said.
+For an older person, the risk of dying from COVID may be far greater than the risk of getting a clot, “but that may not be true in a younger person.”

 —